expo/expo/docs/pages/eas-update/debug-updates.md

 ### Inspecting a build manually

-When building a project into an app, there can be multiple steps that alter the output of `expo prebuild`.
+When building a project into an app, there can be multiple steps that alter the output of `npx expo prebuild`.
 After making a build, it is possible to open the build's contents and inspect native files to see its final configuration.

 Here are the steps for inspecting an iOS simulator build on macOS: